Friday, July 1, 2016

 In the year 1908, Mr. Libbey and his partner became interested in the project of building an electric railroad from these cities to Portland.
 At first, they took a block of stock in the road but eventually purchased all the stock, underwrote the bonds, and built the line, which will be opened within a few weeks for traffic.

 This is one of the finest inter-urban lines in the country and has been the hobby of Mr. Libbey since he first became interested in it.
-He has taken personal charge of its construction and equipment and was making many plans for its management and opening.
+He has taken personal charge of its construction and equipment and were making many plans for its management and opening.

 On Saturday night, last, the writer met Mr. Libbey who then showed a trait of his character which, while unknown to the general public, was well understood by his friends: "I want you to say," said he, "in the Journal on Monday, that the smallest fare which will be collected on the road will be ten cents; also say that cars will stop only at designated points; that the first stop after leaving the Auburn waiting room will be at Littlefield's Tavern.
 I understand that certain people are selling building lots out along the line on the representation that it will be a five-cent fare and that the cars will stop anywhere.
 This is wrong, and I want people warned."